FaithGicheru/AviationProject1/README.md

 This visualization shows aircraft manufacturers with the lowest average accident severity scores, highlighting safer aircraft make for both private and commercial operations.

 ### 2. Fatal Injuries by Aircraft Damage Level
-This barplot demonstrates that the more the aircraft damage, the higher the fatal injuries.
+This barplot illustrates that the greater the aircraft damage, the higher the number of fatal injuries.

 ### 3. Average Accident Severity by Weather Condition
 This visualization shows that poor weather conditions are associated with higher accident severity, indicating increased operational risk.